khaledffm02/Info_Projekt/README.md

 # Features include:
 - Cloud Function endpoint in Google Cloud for scalebility to potentially millions of users
 - Endpoints authenticate, authorize, validate and manipulate the data
-- Sanity checks and strong expression error messages help debug potential bugs or help identify API missuse
+- Sanity checks and strong expression error messages help debug potential bugs or help identify API misuse
 - Cloud error logging enables tracing a user journey (or if privacy concerns kick in here, error debugging)
 - Backend is e-mail sender and composes customized e-mail messages
 - Secured handling of user passwords and API keys

+The most crucial code can be found using the following paths: functions -> src -> index.ts functions -> src -> managers -> GroupManager.ts